saint-james-fr/strapi_ruby/README.md

 ## Configuration

-You can pass more options in the config file
+You can pass more options via the config block.

 ### Show Endpoint

-This option is for accessing the resulting endpoint and with its query, this is useful for debugging.
-It defaults to `false`
+This option is for accessing the resulting endpoint, ie. `strapi_server_uri` and its query, it is useful for debugging.
+It defaults to `false`.

 ```ruby
 # Pass this as a parameter to the config block